 Robert H. Conley 32nd Mayor of the Borough of Madison

 The 32nd Mayor of the Borough of Madison, Robert H. Conley, came into office in 2012 after serving for seven years as a Council Member.
 During his term in office, Conley has worked to have Madison named as the #1 Town to Live in by New Jersey Monthly in 2019.

 Since assuming office in 2012, Conley has worked to keep the increase in municipal taxes to less than 7% in total over the last 8 years (less than 1% per year increase); invested $40 million in capital improvements; ensured Madison’s AAA Bond rating was maintained; has lowered electric rates by 10% and worked closely with area CEOs.

-Conley was sworn in for his third term as mayor on January 5, 2020 – making himself the longest running mayor in Madison since Madison’s first Mayor James Preston Albright in 1906.
+Conley was sworn in for his fourth term as mayor on January 2, 2024 – officially making himself the longest-serving mayor in Madison since Madison’s first Mayor James Preston Albright in 1906.

 A lifelong resident of Madison, Conley began his career volunteering at the Madison Area YMCA, where he worked his way up to eventually being promoted to Vice President and Capital Projects Director.
 After forty-eight years of service, Conley retired in 2019, but is still very active in his numerous community and professional organizations, among which is membership for over twenty-five years in the Rotary Club of Madison, including service as Past President.